xdmushui/partner-center-sdk/develop/customer-resources.md

 ## CustomerBillingProfile

-The **CustomerBillingProfile** resource is additional information used for billing the customer.
+The **CustomerBillingProfile** resource is additional information used to bill the customer.

 | Property       | Type                                                           | Description                                                                                                                                            |
 |----------------|----------------------------------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------|